davidserruya/ML_Bank/README.md

 │
 ├── streamlit_interface/
-│   ├── home_page.html            # HTML code for the home page of the Streamlit app │   └── main_page.py              # Python code defining the Streamlit application
+│   ├── home_page.html            # HTML code for the home page of the Streamlit app │   ├── contact_us.html           # HTML code for the form result of the Streamlit app │   └── main_page.py              # Python code defining the Streamlit application
 │
 ├── src/